Counselling in Nanaimo, Virtual Canada-Wide | Trauma + Grief + Loss

 How Soma House can help

-Our counsellor uses trauma-informed, evidence-based approaches to help you understand and work through anxiety at its root.
-Together, you will explore how your thoughts, body sensations, and past experiences interact so that healing can happen from the inside out.
+Farnaz, RCC, CCC, uses trauma-informed, evidence-based approaches to help you understand and work through anxiety at its root.
+Together, you will explore how thoughts, body sensations, life experiences, and relationships interact so that healing can occur from the inside out.

 Your sessions may include: